In this article, you will read Nuclear energy in India for UPSC Exam.

 - Should have taken the step to address proliferation domestically

-- Sign NPT or any one of the following treaty which has declared nuclear-weapon-free zone.
+- Sign NPT or any one of the following treaties which have declared a nuclear-weapon-free zone.

 - Treaty of Bangkok – it has declared southeast as nuclear-weapon-free